What are the limitations of a study?

 Conflicts arising from cultural bias and other personal issues

-When you discuss study limitations, don’t simply list and describe your limitations—explain how these limitations have influenced your research findings.
+When you discuss the limitations of your study, don’t simply list and describe your limitations—explain how these limitations have influenced your research findings.
 There might be multiple limitations in your study, but you only need to point out and explain those that directly relate to and impact how you address your research questions.

-We suggest that you divide your limitations section into three steps: (1) identify the limitations; (2) explain how they impact your study; and (3) propose a direction for future studies and present alternatives.
+We suggest that you divide your limitations section into three steps: (1) identify the study limitations; (2) explain how they impact your study in detail; and (3) propose a direction for future studies and present alternatives.
 By following this sequence when discussing your study’s limitations, you will be able to clearly demonstrate your study’s weakness without undermining the quality and integrity of your research.

-- This part should comprise around 10%-20% of your discussion of limitations.
+- This part should comprise around 10%-20% of your discussion of study limitations.

 - This part should comprise around 60-70% of your discussion of limitations.